01 October 2024

 This research project will be inclusive of a fundamental pedagogic assessment orientation with emphasis on creating assumptions of the adult learner's challenges in improving cognition, behaviour, skills and creative ability.
 More >>

-What I did retain form my more analytical 'left brain days' is my Contract for Difference (CFD) trading on the Johannesburg Stock Exchange (JSE).
-This is an effective way of keeping my mind sharp and it provides for my only 'set' daily schedule - the JSE is open Monday to Friday between 09:00 - 17:00.
-I live every week day with these 'office hours' in the back of my mind - even if I don't trade and just walk around Intaka Island, Kirstenbosch Garden and / or Woodbridge Island doing my photography.
-I trade only for myself therefore the research, decision-making and management of my own derivatives portfolio is a personal, but 'challenging strategy, application and risk management exercise' for stimulating analytical thinking.
+What I did retain form my more analytical 'left brain days' is my Contract for Difference (CFD) derivatives trading portfolio on the Johannesburg Stock Exchange (JSE).
+This is an effective way of keeping my mind sharp and it provides for my only 'fixed' daily schedule - the JSE is open Monday to Friday between 09:00 - 17:00.
+I am mindful of every trading day with these 'office hours' in check - even if I don't trade and am busy with photography and / or psychology research projects.
+I trade for myself only, therefore the research, decision-making and management of my own derivatives portfolio is a personal, but 'challenging strategy, application and risk management exercise' for stimulating analytical thinking.

 © Vernon Chalmers : Mental Health and Motivation (Education and Training)